BroncoSpace-Lab/scales-hardware/docs/FlatSat_Development.md

 Ideally we can get F Prime up and running in the next week or so, that way we can use it for real-time data transmission between boards instead of just copying over files over ethernet.

 ## Future FLATSAT Plan

+**General Goals**

+- set up static ip address on the iMX
+- fix F Prime deployment on the iMX
+- set up sensor data transfer from iMX to Jetson using F Prime
+- change SatCat verilog to work with external systems
+- change SatCat verilog to work with ethernet instead of UART
+- get the VOXL to work

 After viewing the full capabilities of our chosen FPGA, we are currently comparing three different hardware architectures for our SCALES system:

 ### Architecture 1